 Changing water levels are equally dramatic in Mather Gorge.
 A flooded torrent in spring becomes a fast-moving but peaceful spot to kayak in summer.
 The photo below compares Potomac River water levels in the gorge in spring and summer

 Hiking is a favorite activity at Great Falls Park.
 A network of easy to moderate trails offer viewpoints, history, geology, and fun throughout the park.

-This article was published in 2016 and updated in 2017.
+This article was published in 2016 and updated in 2017, 2018, 2019, and 2020.